JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-Besides calling `run` on a receiver object, you can use it as a non-extension function.
-Non-extension `run` lets you execute
+You can also invoke `run` as a non-extension function.
+The non-extension variant of `run` has no context object, but it
+still returns the result of the argument lambda.
+Non-extension `run` lets you execute a block of several statements
-a block of several statements where an expression is required.
+where an expression is required.

 ```kotlin
 fun main() {